daquinoaldo/chords/README.md

 A WordPress plug-in.
 Add chords using shortcodes!
 **The chords will be shown exactly where you want on all devices regardless of the font!**

+## ⚠️ Deprecation notice

+I don't use WordPress anymore, so I dismissed this project.

 ## Usage:
 `[showHide]Click me[showHide]` display a button to show or hide chords.
 `[chords]...[/chords]` delimit the lyrics of the song to which you want to put chords.